 25 Highest Paying Plasma Donation Centers

 There are several plasma donation centers across the US.
-To get the best for your time and effort, here’s my curated list of the highest paying plasma donation centers near you.
+To get you the best ones and save your efforts, I have curated the list of the highest paying plasma donation centers.

 CSL Plasma ranks among the world’s topmost collectors of blood plasma.
-They have the supply chain to several hospitals across America and other countries.
+They have a supply chain to several hospitals across America and other countries.

-You can earn up to $500 per month from CSL Plasma and they credit the money to a prepaid debit card.
+You can earn up to $500 per month from CSL Plasma.
+They credit the money to a prepaid debit card.

 CSL Plasma also has an award system.
-They provide iGive points for every plasma donation.
-These points are redeemable for extra cash.
+They provide you iGive points for every donation.
+These points are redeemable for cash.